bt3gl/building_blog/content/linux_intro.md

 * There exist files provided by the operating system that do not represent any physical device, but provide a way to access special features:

     * **/dev/null** ignores everything written to it.
-It's convenient for discarding unwanted output.
+It's convenient for discarding the unwanted output.

     * **/dev/zero** contains an *infinite* number of zero bytes, which can be useful for creating files of a specified length.

-    * **/dev/urandom** and **/dev/random** contain infinite stream of operating-system-generated random numbers, available to any application that wants to read them.
-The difference between them is that the second guarantees strong randomness (it will wait until enough is available) and so it should used for encryption, while the former can be used for games.
+    * **/dev/urandom** and **/dev/random** contain an infinite stream of operating-system-generated random numbers, available to any application that wants to read them.
+The difference between them is that the second guarantees strong randomness (it will wait until enough is available) and so it should be used for encryption, while the former can be used for games.

 * For example, to output random bytes, you can type: